flobee/public/shell/gitea/install/README.md

 # About

-Install helper scripts for `gitea`
+Install helper scripts for `gitea`.

-under debian stretch|buster|bullseye and many other *nix OS's.
+Under debian stretch|buster|bullseye and many other *nix OS's.

 I had some issues at the very first day installing `gitea` and was not able to get it run.

 The documentation was not good enough in that time so this may help you today.

-Install `gitea` under user "`git`"?
-Read ahead:
+Install `gitea` under user "`git`"?.
+Optional you can change the user.

-Now you will find the list of commands and scripts here in `install/*.sh` you may execute by hand or running the main `runner.sh` script.
+Now you will find some scripts here in `install/*.sh` you may execute by hand or running the main `runner.sh` script.

 The `runner.sh` script will guide you by default.
-Asks questions for backups or the kind of update (update or install from scratch) depending on `config.sh` settings.
+Asks questions for backups or the kind of update (update or install from scratch) depending on `config.sh[-dist]` settings.

 Read all infomations of the output befor you go on to avoid problems.